-Title IX Coordinators, investigators, decision-makers, and any person who facilitates an informal resolution process receives training on the definition of sexual harassment prohibited by Title IX, the scope of the School Board's education program or activity, how-the manner in which to conduct an investigation and grievance process including appeals, and informal resolution processes, and how to-servinge impartially - including by avoiding prejudgment of the Albemarle County Public Schools facts at issue, conflicts of interest, and bias.
+Title IX Coordinators, investigators, decision-makers, and any person who facilitates an informal resolution process receives training on the definition of sexual harassment prohibited by Title IX, the scope of the School Board's education program or activity, the manner in which to conduct an investigation and grievance process including appeals, and informal resolution processes, and serving impartially by avoiding prejudgment of the facts at issue, conflicts of interest, and bias.
 Decision-makers receive training on issues of relevance of questions and evidence, including when questions and evidence about the complainant's sexual predisposition or prior sexual behavior are not relevant.
 Investigators receive training on issues of relevance in order to create investigative reports that fairly summarize relevant evidence.